H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 As of this iteration (2025-12-11), the llm_bridge microservice exposes explicit `/health` and `/debug/echo` endpoints, allowing both the main_brain and human operators to verify the bridge’s status and behavior without invoking the full orchestration pipeline.
 The `/health` route reports a simple JSON payload with service role and readiness, while `/debug/echo` can optionally forward a test prompt through the configured model and return both metadata and the model’s response, providing a lightweight, observable probe of the local LLM stack.
 In the current deployment, `/debug/echo` is wired to an Ollama-hosted `llama3.1:8b` instance, and end-to-end tests confirm the path `main_brain → llm_bridge → Ollama → llm_bridge → main_brain` is functioning as intended.

+The next chapters continue shifting from “what models and services exist” to “how they are embedded in neurobiologically and governance-inspired control structures,” including semaphore-based gating, temporal/toroidal scheduling, and multi-organ feedback loops.

 ### Future Work: Debug Endpoint

 **Proposed endpoint**: `GET /llm_bridge/debug/agents?job_id={job_id}`